menu

 Occupations and Workforce

-Atlantic is a blue-collar town, with 55.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Atlantic is generally considered to be a blue-collar town.
+55.92% of the Atlantic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Atlantic is a town of farmers, fishers, or foresters, sales and office workers, and professionals.
 There are especially a lot of people living in Atlantic who work in farm management occupations (32.23%), sales jobs (14.22%), and healthcare (9.95%).

 Setting & Lifestyle